sabiwara/aja/README.md

 Ordered maps behave pretty much like regular maps, and the `A.OrdMap` module offers the same API as `Map`.
-The convenience macro `A.ord/1` make them a breeze to instantiate or patter-match upon:
+The convenience macro `A.ord/1` make them a breeze to instantiate or pattern-match upon:

 ```elixir
 iex> import A